The Employee's First Goal in Vocational Rehabilitation Should Be to Return to the Employee's Original Job Position

 Short-Term and Long-Term Re-Training Programs

-The purpose of the short-term and long-term re-training programs, as well as on-the-job training program, is for the injured employee to obtain skills that they do not have prior to the training program, that they can utilize to get a job.
+The purpose of the short-term and long-term re-training programs, as well as on-the-job training program, is for the injured employee to obtain skills that they do not have prior to the training program, that they can utilize to get and perform a job.

 Typically, the on-the-job training program results in placement with the employer providing the training; while short-term and long-term re-training programs are more educational, developing skills and preparing an injured worker to return to work in the labor market, through the job placement process.

-A short-term re-training program, which is defined by Louisiana law as less than 26 weeks, could be found in vocational and technical schools, as well as specialty schools for certain industries.
+A short-term re-training program, which is defined by Louisiana law as less than 26 weeks, can be found in vocational and technical schools, as well as specialty schools for certain industries.
 This undertaking typically removes the worker from the workforce while in training.

 Typically, there is a cost associated with a short-term re-training program, which would include tuition, books, and supplies, as well as costs for transportation, parking, and other ancillary expenses incurred when in training.
 There is a shortage of short-term re-training programs in Louisiana that are offered by schools, including vocational and technical schools.